UPPMAX/UPPMAX-documentation/docs/software/python_bundles.md

 - Powerful interactive shells (terminal and Qt-based).
 - A browser-based notebook with support for code, text, mathematical expressions, inline plots and other rich media.
-- Support for interactive data visualization and use of GUI toolkits.
+- Support for interactive data visualisation and use of GUI toolkits.
 - Flexible, embeddable interpreters to load into your own projects.
 - Easy to use, high performance tools for parallel computing.